HexHive/FishFuzz/README.md

 ## Contact

-If you have any questions & concerns, feel free to contact me via kdsjzh@gmail.com.
+If you have any questions & find any bugs, feel free to contact me via kdsjzh@gmail.com.